 In comparison, only one in four respondents in their 20s and one in three respondents in their 30s indicated that they held onto damaged vessels.

 This could suggest that people in their twenties and people in their fifties do not relate the same way to the objects that they own.
 It is a possibility that, as people grow older, they attach more sentimental value to the objects they own.

 The answers we have received from respondents:

 - I know what kintsugi is.
 I have done kintsugi or I have requested kintsugi repair (1.7%).

 - I know what kintsugi is.
-However, I have never done kintsugi nor have I requested kintsugi repair (34.3%).
+However, I have never done kintsugi nor have I ever requested kintsugi repair (34.3%).

 - I know what kintsugi is.
-However, I have never done kintsugi nor have I required kintsugi repair, and I do not plan to in the future (20.2%).
+However, I have never done kintsugi nor have I ever required kintsugi repair, and I do not plan to in the future (20.2%).